 This is a dairy free and vegan pesto recipe, so we’ll be using a homemade cashew parmesan, plus a touch of kale (but this is optional), lemon, garlic, and of course salt & pepper.

-- You can make a double batch of the pesto and keep the leftover sauce for sandwiches, dips, or for chicken and buddha bowls throughout the week!
-If stored separately from the pasta, the pesto sauce will keep in the fridge for a full week.
-It may discolor slightly, but the lemon should prevent this from happening too much.
+You can make a double batch of the pesto and keep the leftover sauce for sandwiches, dips, or for chicken and buddha bowls throughout the week!

 Try these next!

 Easy Vegan Pesto

 - Add the kale (stems removed) and garlic to a food processor and pulse until broken up into fine pieces.

 - Add all remaining ingredients and process until smooth, or leave a few chunks if desired.

 - Taste and add more basil, lemon, or salt if desired.

 - Transfer to the fridge to chill, or toss with pasta if enjoying immediately!